 The tapered annual allowance for higher earners

 The AA is tapered for high earning individuals.
 The AA will be reduced if your ‘Threshold Income’ and ‘Adjusted Income’ exceed the limits in a year.
 For every £2 that your Adjusted Income exceeds the limit, your AA is tapered down by £1.
 Your AA cannot be reduced below the minimum that applies.
-The Government has changed these limits since they were first introduced.
-Table 2 shows the limits that apply.
+The UK Government has changed these limits since they were first introduced.
+Table 1 shows the limits that apply.

-Table 2 – tapered annual allowance limits
+Table 1 – tapered annual allowance limits